 \subsection{Maximizing Service Rate}

 The cost for each time period in problem~\eqref{prob:opt_J} depends on the current queue lengths which involve both the arrival and service processes.
-We shall instead consider an equivalent problem that is based on a reward for maximizing the service rate, where the reward only depends on the current queue lengths and the service action.
-Specifically, upon choosing schedule $\bs\in \cP$ with current queue length vector $\bq\in\Int_+^{|\IndSet|}$, the reward function $r:\Int_+^{|\IndSet|}\times \cP\to\mathbb R_+$ is defined by
+Thus, instead of directly solving~\eqref{prob:opt_J}, we shall consider an equivalent problem that is based on a reward for maximizing the service rate, where the reward only depends on the current queue lengths and the service action.
+In particular, upon choosing schedule $\bs\in \cP$ with current queue length vector $\bq\in\Int_+^{|\IndSet|}$ and $|\IndSet|=4$, the reward function $r:\Int_+^{4}\times \cP\to\Reals_+$ is defined by